-Grilled Pork Tenderloin with Pineapple Salsa: Pork Tenderloin is soaked in a spicy jerk marinade then perfectly grilled to tender perfection.
-Cooled down with a sweet pineapple salsa.
+This Grilled Jerk Pork Tenderloin with Pineapple Salsa is a perfect combination of sweet, savory, and spicy.
+Pork Tenderloin is soaked in a spicy jerk marinade then perfectly grilled to tender perfection and finished with a fresh, sweet pineapple salsa.

 One of the first trips my husband took without trips was to Jamaica.
 I loved everything about that trip–the resort, the pampering, sleeping through the night while my young kids were cared for by my loving parents.

 But I really LOVED the food.
 In fact, I even took a little cooking class from a local on how to make jerk marinade.
 You can read more about that little cooking lesson and get the authentic jerk marinade in my Jerk Chicken Kabob recipe.

 Jerk seasoning is filled with crazy flavor and packs a zing with the spices.
 And it transports me to the tropics–which, who doesn’t want to be in the tropics on a weeknight?
 Or any night for that matter!!

 Just like chicken breast, pork tenderloin is lean meat that can truly take on the flavor of anything you pair it with.
 And they both can dry out really quickly if not cooked properly.

 To cook amazing pork tenderloin, you need to remember two critical things:

 - Cook to an internal temperature of 145 degrees.

 If you can remember to fully season your pork tenderloin and not overcook your tenderloin, you really can not go wrong.

 The first step for this grilled pork tenderloin is to make the marinade.
 And what better way to pack flavor into your meat than with a jerk marinade?